York Barbican: History

 The current facility was built in 1989 at a price of £15 million by York Council, adding to a swimming pool, which had been previously constructed on the site in 1980.
 The 1989 construction added a sports hall and auditorium, with a climbing wall facility, café and bars.
 Despite offering the largest concert facility and a wide range of classes and local events (such as the annual York Interschool Battle of the Bands), York Barbican consistently made losses while it was operated by the council, and in 2000, both the swimming pool and new facilities were placed on the market in a bid to pass them on to private management.

 By 2003, a single bidder had emerged as the preferred company to develop the site.
 Proposals to build new swimming facilities were part of the plans.
 However, a local group of residents, 'Save Our Barbican' (S.O.B.) spearheaded local opposition to the proposals circulated in the public consultation.
 Later planned developments suggested apartments on the site, or a casino and nightclub facility.
 By the end of 2004, with no plans accepted and a legal case going forward by the resident group, York Barbican was closed and lay empty for years to come.
 The swimming pool building was demolished, and the 1989 building began to show signs of weathering and vandalism and closed down.

 In spring 2011, it finally reopened after a £1.5 million refurbishment, owned by the council but managed by ASM Global, an international venue operator.

 On 19 June 2021, a local group of squatters moved into the demolished swimming pool and reclaimed it as "Barbican Community Centre".
 They claim they are stopping the land - which has been empty for 15 years - from being developed into expensive student accommodation.

 Notable events

 The Liberal Democrats regularly hold the Liberal Democrat Conference at the venue.

-The venue hosts the UK Snooker Championship, as featured on the BBC.
+The venue is the current host of the UK Snooker Championship.

 In 2019, the venue hosted the Conservative Party Hustings, between Jeremy Hunt and Boris Johnson.

-The venue is a popular concert venue with hundreds of events each year.